jfh5580/data-science-portfolio/README.md

 To run these Python notebooks locally, follow these simple steps:

-1. Install dependencies by running `pip install -r requirements.txt`.
-2. Start a Jupyter notebook server or use your preferred environment to run the notebooks.
+Start a Jupyter notebook server or use your preferred environment to run the notebooks.

 ## 📂 Project Categories